-- Second generation Skybeds, that allow you lie totally flat (available on A380 and reconfigured B747).
+- Second generation Skybeds, that allow you to lie totally flat (available on A380 and reconfigured B747).
 We also had a feeling the massage function was much more refined on this one.

-- First generation Skybeds (available on A330 and non-reconfigured B747) have a slight recline, according to Qantas website – of 9 degrees.
+- First-generation Skybeds (available on A330 and non-reconfigured B747) have a slight recline, according to Qantas website – of 9 degrees.
 That doesn’t sound like much, but in the reality makes a huge difference.
 I was constantly sliding down the bed, especially during turbulence, and it was painful for my legs to lie in that angled position.
 It doesn’t feel natural.

 Other things I liked: